-From the small parking area under the viaduct walk up the road a short way and then there is a dirt track uphill to the right (before the main road turns around to the right).
+From the small parking area under the viaduct walk up the road a short way and then there is a dirt track uphill to the right.
 You climb over a large metal gate and from here follow a faint path through the field.
 Looking back you will get some really good views of the viaduct.
-After a few minutes of walking there is another fence you have to climb (climb at the wooden section) and from here you should be able to hear the cascade of the waterfall.
+After a few minutes of walking there is another fence you have to climb.
+From here you should be able to hear the cascade of the waterfall.
 Follow the faint path downhill and it will lead you to the promised land!

 Keep it Clean!

 Unfortunately one of times we visited the area was littered with beer cans, bottles and chairs.
 We tidied up as much as we could.
 If you plan on visiting please try and be respectful to the area and the landowner!
 If we all leave places a little bit cleaner than we find them it will benefit everyone!

 There are at least four nice waterfalls and pools in the gorge.
 Care has to be taken getting down to them as the descent is quite steep.
 The first waterfall and pool you come to is probably the best for jumping in and swimming.
 The water is about 5ft deep so take care when jumping in and use the lowest ledge as your platform.
 We were told that it used to be much deeper before the farmer filled it in.
 As always we tried to be respectful and left the place a wee bit cleaner than we found it!

 We enjoyed a few jumps into the freezing pools, but our swimming was cut short by the cold chill of winter!
 We will definitely return in summer.

 If you like waterfalls click here to read about one of our favourite falls in the Highlands!